War in Ukraine: Russia threatens to widen the offensive and rules out any talks

 Russia on Wednesday extended its objectives to other territories than those of eastern Ukraine and the Donbass basin, still bombarded in a war which deprives part of the world of cereals and threatens Europe with gas shortages.

 To overcome the drop in Russian deliveries, Brussels also proposed a plan on Wednesday to reduce European gas demand by 15%.
 This plan provides for an arsenal of measures such as limiting the heating of certain buildings, postponing the closure of nuclear power plants, encouraging companies to reduce their needs.
-After almost five months of war, the head of Russian diplomacy Sergei Lavrov asserted that Russia’s military objectives were no longer limited only to eastern Ukraine, but also concerned “other territories“and could still expand.
+After almost five months of war, the head of Russian diplomacy Sergei Lavrov asserted that Russia’s military objectives were no longer limited only to eastern Ukraine, but also concerned “other territories“and might still expand.

 No sense in the current situation